 This vegan tikka masala with tofu is quick, healthy, easy and oh so tasty!
 Packed full of delicious Indian spices, this recipe is a perfect option for a weeknight meal.
 Made with coconut milk, this mild curry will be a hit with the whole family!

-This easy Instant Pot Pinto Beans Vegan Posole is a delicious Mexican stew that is packed full of flavor.
+This easy Vegan Pozole is a delicious Mexican stew that is packed full of flavor.
 Ready in just 30 minutes, with rich spices, crunchy veggies, and chewy hominy – this healthy soup is perfect for a quick one-pot meal.

 This Vegan Chana Masala tastes like something you’d order from a fantastic Indian restaurant.
 It’s a healthy, gluten-free, naturally vegan, yet still rich and flavorful with the perfect amount of heat.

 This healthy vegetable stir fry sauce tossed with fresh veggies, tofu and quinoa is a quick and easy vegan weeknight meal.
 It's loaded with flavor from lemon and ginger, and is ready in just 15 minutes!

 Just because you follow a vegan diet doesn’t mean you can’t enjoy dessert now and again!
 These sweet treats use natural unprocessed sugars, and whole grains to create out of this world sweets!

 Dark, rich, creamy vegan nutella is made with raw hazelnuts, dark chocolate, and naturally sweetened with maple syrup.
 It is a decadent chocolate hazelnut spread for dipping fruit, or slathering over pancakes, toast, and more!